-This report details many such technology trends and identifies the key innovators in the agricultural landscape in 2025.
+This report details the five most notable technology trends in agriculture and identifies the key innovators pushing boundaries.

 1. Advanced Drones and UAVs in Agrotech

 As of 2022, drones occupied about 11% of the total agriculture market, valued at $4.1 billion.
 This drone market share will grow to approximately $18.22 billion by 2030.
-Several companies and government organizations use unmanned aerial vehicles (UAVs) to curb the labor shortage and efficiently use chemical products.
+Several companies and government organizations use unmanned aerial vehicles (UAVs) to address labor shortages and to use chemical products more efficiently.

 Why are Drones becoming a trend?

-Owing to the increasing adoption of precision agriculture with local government and community support, various innovations in drone applications are significantly growing in regions such as North America, Europe, Asia-Pacific, and Latin America.
+Owing to the increasing adoption of precision agriculture, supported by local governments and communities, various innovations in drone applications are growing rapidly across regions such as North America, Europe, Asia-Pacific, and Latin America.

 Top Innovators Developing Drones for Agriculture